Giffard Drive Surgery68 Giffard DriveCoveFarnboroughHampshire, GU14 8QBTel: 01252 541282

 When a doctor signs a certificate or completes a report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.
 Therefore, in order to complete even the simplest of forms, the doctor needs to check the patient's entire medical record.
 Carelessness or an inaccurate report can have serious consequences for the doctor, with the General Medical Council or even the Police.

-We hold a Carers Clinic once a month with Diane on a Wednesday and there are three separate 1 hour appointments available at 12:30, 13:30 and 14:30.
+We hold a Carers Clinic once a month with Renee on a Wednesday and there are three separate 1 hour appointments available at 12:30, 13:30 and 14:30.
 Please ask at Reception to make an appointment or speak to our Carers' Lead, Debbie Payne.
 The dates for the clinics this year are as follows:

 Enter all or part of your postcode in the box below and click one of the buttons